poixen/simplehttpserver/README.md

 # simplehttpserver
-This is a simple http server written in Java for handling GET and POST resquests
+This is a simple http server written in Java for handling GET and POST requests

 # Prerequisites
  + Java